Guiyang biota: Age

-The Guiyang biota belongs to the late Dienerian, a subsection of the Induan period of early Triassic.The biostratigraphy evidenced by the Radioceras ammonoids and the Neospathodus cristagalli and Neospathodus dieneri conodonts is consistent with the Dienerian, and U-Pb zircon dating confirms the strata span about 110,000 years, between 250.83 and 250.72 millions of years ago, 1.08 millions of years after the Permian extinction.
+The Guiyang biota belongs to the late Dienerian, a subsection of the Induan period of early Triassic.The biostratigraphy evidenced by the Radioceras ammonoids and the Neospathodus cristagalli and Neospathodus dieneri conodonts is consistent with the Dienerian, and uranium–lead zircon dating confirms the strata span about 110,000 years, between 250.83 and 250.72 millions of years ago, 1.08 millions of years after the Permian extinction.

 Ecosystem

 Species

 The biota is rich in bony fishes.
-Teeth of chondrichthyes are also present.
+Teeth of Chondrichthyes are also present.
 Two coelacanth species, ranging between 50 and 100 cm, are the largest animals so far identified; the presence of these relatively large predators suggests the ecosystem was fully functional.
-Actinopterygii are represented by ten species in six orders: Palaeonisciformes,Ptycholepiformes, Acipenseriformes, Perleidiformes, Polzbergiiformes and Parasemionotiformes.
+Actinopterygii are represented by ten species in six orders: Palaeonisciformes, Ptycholepiformes, Acipenseriformes, Perleidiformes, Polzbergiiformes and Parasemionotiformes.

 Most Guiyang fossils are crustaceans.
 Decapoda are represented, among others, by two of the oldest shrimps ever found: one a species of the genus Anisaeger and the other an undetermined member of Aegeridae.
 A lobster was also present.
 Other crustaceans are ostracods and Cyclida, one of the latter similar but not identical to Yunnanocyclus nodosus.
 Among molluscs, two ammonoids have been reported, Pseudosageceras and Radioceras, and four bivalve genera, Claraia, Eumorphotis, Modiolus and Scythentolium.
 Sponges are represented by several spicules.

 The Guiyang biota presents one of the richest Dienerian foraminifer fauna known so far, with seven species (including Postcladella kalhori).
 Also present is the radiolarian Latentifistula.